rickaramirez/FM-Parameters/README.markdown

 Some legacy versions of the # ( name ; value ) function allow developers to set names intended for global variables.
 The # ( name ; value ) function defined here will not allow that, but legacy code may still include name-value pairs targeted at global variables.
 This version of the #Assign function will assign the values to local variables instead.

+### #Get ( parameters ; name )

+The #Get function returns a named value from a dictionary.

+	#Get ( # ( "name" ; "value" ) ; "name" )	// = "value"

+Unlike the #Assign functions, #Get will not affect any variables, which can be useful when a named value only needs to be used in one calculation, or to assign a named value to a variable with a different name.

+## Utility Functions

+These functions are less fundamental to working with dictionary data structures than the core functions, but experience has demonstrated that this functionality is indispensable in practical applications.

 ### #AssignGlobal ( parameters )

 The #AssignGlobal function parses a dictionary into global variables.